Introduction to Inbound Marketing

-Every business in every industry can build authority within their community and customers.
+Every business in every industry can build authority within its community and customers.

-Even if you build industrial packaging—you should build the best industrial packaging and tell everyone why you believe in what you do.
-Share how you’re different as well as insights into your industry and trends.
+Even if you build industrial packaging—you should make the best industrial packaging and tell everyone why you believe in what you do.
+Share how you’re different, as well as insights into your industry and trends.

 Take on thought leadership and show people where you think the future is and how you’re getting there.

 Take some risks, share opinions—and above all else—make it relatable.

 People want to be equipped with the information and skills to make the best decisions for their needs.
 Provide it for free, and you will draw people to your brand.

 People gravitate towards genuine and authentic encounters.
 They’re also more memorable.